elis-elis/find-local-services-app/README.md

 - Backend route processes the question and returns a structured answer
 - Mock data simulates real services + AI synthesis
 - Async form submission with loading state
+- Modular backend logic split into `controller`, `service`, and `schema`
+- Zod validation for input safety
+- Ready for future integration with OpenAI or other LLMs (placeholder included)

 ---